Where to Base Yourself for a First Trip to Rome

 Monti — Trendy, Central and Slightly Cheaper

 Tucked between the Colosseum and Termini, Monti is the oldest neighborhood in Rome and the coolest central base you can pick.
-Cobbled lanes are packed with vintage shops, wine bars and aperitivo spots, and you can reach the Roman Forum in five minutes.
+Cobbled lanes are packed with vintage shops, cafes and trattorias, and you can reach the Roman Forum in five minutes.
 It manages to feel local while staying squarely in the center.

+This is where we landed on day two, and it fixed everything Trastevere had broken: we walked to the Forum before breakfast, strolled home past lamplit piazzas at night, and never once touched a bus.
 Prices sit just below Centro Storico, which makes Monti the savvy first-timer’s pick: same walkability, a bit more value, and a livelier evening scene.
 It also has its own metro stop (Cavour) on Line B. Best for: couples, repeat-curious first-timers, anyone who wants charm and a great location without top-tier prices.
+Now, about that neighborhood the photos talked us into first.

 Across the Tiber, Trastevere is the Rome of ivy-draped walls, tangled alleys and trattorias spilling onto the street.
-Evenings are loud and joyful, with the city’s densest cluster of casual restaurants and bars.
-It is gorgeous and unmistakably Roman.
+Evenings are loud and joyful, with the city’s densest cluster of casual restaurants and gelaterias.
+It is gorgeous and unmistakably Roman — and it’s exactly where we booked first, on the strength of three dreamy photos.

-The trade-offs are real for a first visit.
-There is no metro, so you rely on trams, buses and your feet, and the cobblestones make wheeling a suitcase a workout.
-The big monuments are a 20 to 30 minute walk or a short tram ride away.
-Best for: travelers who put food, vibe and nightlife ahead of monument-hopping convenience.
+The trade-offs are real for a first visit, and they’re the ones that sent us packing.
+There is no metro, so you rely on trams, buses and your feet, and the cobblestones make wheeling a suitcase a genuine workout (ours nearly lost a wheel).
+The big monuments are a 20 to 30 minute walk or a tram ride away — fine on a return trip, a slog when you’re trying to see everything in three days.
+Best for: travelers who put food, vibe and buzzing evenings ahead of monument-hopping convenience, ideally with a light bag.
+If that’s not you, the calmer family pick comes next.

 Prati — Calm, Safe and Near the Vatican